 Acceptance & Commitment Therapy

-Acceptance and Commitment Therapy (ACT) begins with the premise that psychological distress is often caused by attempts to control or avoid negative thoughts and emotions.
-These attempts tend to lead to greater occurrence of the negative thoughts and emotions.
-This, in turn, leads to negative experiences that reinforce the negative thoughts and emotions even more.
+Acceptance and Commitment Therapy (ACT) begins with the premise that psychological distress is often caused by our attempts to control or avoid negative thoughts and emotions.
+However, rather than providing relief, these very attempts actually tend to lead to a greater occurrence of the negative thoughts and emotions we were trying to avoid.
+This, in turn, produces negative experiences that serve to further reinforce our negative thoughts and emotions.

 It’s like a vicious, self-feeding cycle.
-All of this ultimately prevents a person from living in a way that aligns with what they actually want, or value, for their life.
-ACT uses mindfulness principles to create distance between the person and their thoughts/emotions, to generate present-time awareness, and to encourage acceptance.
-It’s been shown to be effective for anxiety, depression, and substance abuse and has proven more effective than treatment as usual for improving social function.
+All of this ultimately prevents us from living in a way that aligns with what we actually want, or value, for our life.
+ACT uses mindfulness principles to generate present-time awareness.
+The goal is to create distance between one’s self and one’s thoughts/emotions, and to encourage acceptance.
+It’s been shown to be effective for anxiety, depression, and substance abuse, and has proven more effective than treatment as usual for improving social function.